 Families, staff and visitors to the RCH will now be welcomed by two new artworks, which have been created by First Nations Artists.
 Celebrate.
 Create.
 Connect.
 The RCH150 Aboriginal Art Project was officially launched on Thursday 27th May 2021 as part of National Reconciliation Week to create a lasting legacy for Aboriginal and Torres Strait Islander communities.

-Celebrate.
-Create.
-Connect: The RCH150 Aboriginal Art Project is a centrepiece project of RCH150 and has been made possible thanks to the generous support of Mr Ken Harrison AM and Mrs Jill Harrison OAM.
+Commissioned by the RCH Foundation in recognition of the hospital’s 150th anniversary, the Aboriginal Art Project features the work of three artists and has been made possible through the generosity of Mr Ken Harrison AM KSJ and Mrs Jill Harrison OAM DSJ.

 Pitjantjatjara/Yankunytjatjara artist Elizabeth Close and Wurundjeri/Dja Dja Wurrung artist Samantha Roberts have collaborated to create a four-story mural on the north facade of the hospital’s building at 48 Flemington Road.

 TOGETHER is inspired by the connection to country, culture, community, place and space that Aboriginal and Torres Strait Islander people have, and the impact this has on individual wellness.
 These concepts are enmeshed within Indigenous personhood.